Career Timeline of Martina Navratilova: Major Achievements and Milestones

 2009: Philippe Chatrier Award

-In 2009, Martina Navratilova was awarded the International Tennis Federation's (ITF) highest accolade, the Philippe Chatrier Award, for her contributions to tennis both on and off the court.
+In 2009, Martina Navratilova was awarded the International Tennis Federation's (ITF) highest accolade, the Philippe Chatrier Award, for her contributions to tennis on and off the court.

-December 2014: Joins Radwańska's Coaching Staff
+December 2014: Joined Radwańska's Coaching Staff

-April 2015: Parts Ways with Radwańska
+April 2015: Parted Ways with Radwańska